mobileka/laravel-engine/README.md

 To make this possible and easy to implement, we needed to improve most of the standard Laravel 3 libraries adding new functionality that made us write less code and get better results.

-Some day we desided to share all this handy shit with everyone in the world, just in case somebody benefit from it.

-The best way to describe all possibilities of the Engine is to write a book but we will try to make this README a good starting point for newbies.
+The most suiting way to describe all possibilities of the Engine is to write a book but we will try to make this README a good starting point for newbies.

 # Installation quest